vanyacohen/vanyacohen.github.io/_posts/2024-05-21-lang-survey.markdown

 code:
 website: https://h2r.cs.brown.edu/a-survey-of-robotic-language-grounding-tradeoffs-between-symbols-and-embeddings/
 ---
 Robotic language grounding methods can be positioned along an axis that ranges from methods that map natural language to formal symbolic representations to those that map to high-dimensional vector spaces.
-The study explores the trade-offs between interpretability, generalizability, and the scalability of these methods.
+The survey explores the trade-offs between interpretability, generalizability, and the scalability of these methods.